 - New parts — the basics: tubes, tires, seats, racks, etc.

-- Used “as-is” bicycles that we can teach you how to repair
+- “As-is” bicycles — used bicycles that we can teach you how to repair

-- Art Gallery — bicycle-themed art, gifts & BICAS merchandise
+- Art for purchase — bicycle-themed art, gifts, and BICAS merchandise

 - Bike scrap parts for your art projects